 Construction and investment work

-From May, we have restarted some of our building and maintenance work to external and shared areas of some buildings.
+In May we restarted some of our building and maintenance work to external and shared areas of some buildings.

 Gas safety checks